andreav/swgit/doc/stabilizing.rst

   This tag is a :ref:`built-in swgit tag <lbl_references_tags>`.

-  It is used by the Integrator, and is put only on *INT/develop* worthful commits.
+  It is used by the Integrator, and is put only on *INT/develop* worth commits.

   `NGT` refers to 'nightly tests'.
 The idea here is:

     | At night, a test suite will check if repository HEAD is valuable.
     | If so, a NGT tag will mark that reference

-  Day after, when integartor arrives at his/her desk, a NGT tag will be a good candidate to be stabilized.
+  Day after, when integrator arrives at his/her desk, a NGT tag will be a good candidate to be stabilized.

-  Of course, Integartor will decide, according to feature list, if it's time for preparing a new delivery.
+  Of course, Integrator will decide, according to feature list, if it's time for preparing a new delivery.